atharvabhakane/mcp-llamaIndex/level-5/README.md

 ## 🚀 Why I Built This

 After building the previous levels, I wanted a truly flexible, production-ready solution.
-Llamaparse-all is my answer: a dynamic PDF extraction server that lets you define what you want to extract at runtime.
+LlamaIndex-all is my answer: a dynamic PDF extraction server that lets you define what you want to extract at runtime.
 No more hardcoding schemas—just tell it what you need!
 If you want to build your own document extraction service, start here.

 ---